andrew/ultimate-awesome/README.md

 - [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-deep-learning](https://github.com/brandonhimpfen/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
+- [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.
 - [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-email-marketing](https://github.com/brandonhimpfen/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.